resources / blog /

 Every piece of furniture, from the frame to the fabric, starts with one basic promise: the manufacturer’s warranty.

 Simple enough, right?
-But, that promise has its limits.
+Unfortunately, that promise has its limits.
 And understanding those limits early on saves you a lot of frustration later.

 What it doesn’t cover?

 The stuff that happens because of life.
-Spills, fading, pet scratches, or that one mysterious dent that wasn’t there yesterday.
+Spills, fading, pet scratches, kids using the furniture as a canvas or that one mysterious dent that wasn’t there yesterday.

 Typical coverage looks like this